Bring Your Own Content (BYOC) Overview

 "count": 20

-In a future release it will be possible to track the progress of your batch but for now you’ll need to check your documents in our app.
+}It is possible to track the progress of your batch using Monitoring APIs.
+Alternatively, you can also check your documents in our app.

 To find all documents that you have imported via this API, you can query like this: